keitaroyamada/Level-Compiler/README.md

 ## 3. Usage
 The detailed usage will be uploaded by this summer.
-- 0. About Level Compiler
+- 0.0.
+About Level Compiler
+- 0.1.
+How to calculate the composite depth from correlation model ['Calculation method'(English / 日本語)](https://youtu.be/R7mAjAakmxA?si=F2C8oq4pJY23nPgh)
 - 1.1.
 Load correlation and age models  ['Load models' (English / 日本語)](https://youtu.be/Ydsx8dgI5Ec)
 - 1.2.
 Load section images ['Load section images' (English / 日本語)](https://youtu.be/wR7f6GwND_s)
 - 1.3.
 Plot data -Plotter-